 Ready for an addition to your home?
 If you need extra space whether it’s for a new addition to the family or parents needing care or wanting to be closer to family, or simply need more space for a home office, consider which way you want to build.

 The first step will be to assess what room you want to add.
 Are you looking to add an extra bedroom, expand the kitchen or add a recreation room or home office?
 Some of these rooms are traditionally on the first floor of the home.
-Kitchens, for example are definitely a first floor expansion.
-With home offices the main consideration will be where you’ll have the most peace and quiet to be productive.
+Kitchens, for example, are definitely the first-floor expansion.
+With home offices, the main consideration will be where you’ll have the most peace and quiet to be productive.

-Benefits of building outwards instead of upwards include minor disruption to the current living space.
-Generally only one wall is compromised for the expansion.
-If it’s just a small expansion there may not need to be any foundation work for support of the new structure.
+Benefits of building outwards instead of upwards including minor disruption to the current living space.
+Generally, only one wall is compromised for the expansion.
+If it’s just a small expansion there may not need to be any foundation work for the support of the new structure.
 Building up requires ensuring the foundation can handle the additional weight and that current supporting beams on the lower level of the home can handle the addition.

 Most general contractors will consult for free, meaning they will assess your property and offer a quote for the type of construction the homeowner is considering.
 They may also have ideas as to how to make the construction more economical or how to best use the space available.